Stillpoint-Software/hyperbee.json/README.md

 ## Why

 .NET `System.Text.Json` lacks support for JSONPath.
-The primary goal of this project is to provide a JSONPath library for .NET that will
+The primary goal of this project is to provide a JSONPath library for .NET that

-* Directly leverage `System.Text.Json` and `System.Text.Json.Nodes`
+* Works natively with both `JsonDocument` (`JsonElement`) and `JsonNode`
+* Can be extended to support other JSON models
-* Align with the draft JSONPath Specification RFC 9535
+* Aligns with the draft JSONPath Specification RFC 9535
   * [Working Draft](https://github.com/ietf-wg-jsonpath/draft-ietf-jsonpath-base).
   * [Editor Copy](https://ietf-wg-jsonpath.github.io/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.html)
-* Function according to the emerging consensus of use based on the majority of existing implementations; except through concious exception or deference to the RFC.
+* Functions according to the emerging consensus of use based on the majority of existing implementations; except through concious exception or deference to the RFC.
   * [Parser Comparison Results](https://cburgmer.github.io/json-path-comparison)
   * [Parser Comparison GitHub](https://github.com/cburgmer/json-path-comparison/tree/master)

 ## JSONPath Expressions

-JSONPath expressions always refers to a JSON structure in the same way as XPath expression are used in combination with an XML document.
-Since a JSON structure is usually anonymous and doesn't necessarily have a root member object JSONPath assumes the abstract name `$` assigned to the outer level object.
+JSONPath expressions always refers to a JSON structure in the same way as XPath expressions are used in combination with an XML document.
+Since a JSON structure is usually anonymous and doesn't necessarily have a root member object, JSONPath assumes the abstract name `$` assigned to the outer level object.

-JSONPath expressions can use the dot-notation:
+JSONPath expressions can use dot-notation:

     $.store.book[0].title

-or the bracket-notation:
+or bracket-notation:

     $['store']['book'][0]['title']

-for input paths.
-Internal or output paths will always be converted to the more general bracket-notation.

 JSONPath allows the wildcard symbol `*` for member names and array indices.
-It borrows the descendant operator `..` from [E4X][e4x] and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.
+It borrows the descendant operator `..` from [E4X][e4x], and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.

 Expressions can be used as an alternative to explicit names or indices, as in: